 Taking into consideration wide-ranging uses of ‘big data’ in public discussions, specialized applications, government initiatives, research agendas, and diverse scientific, critical, and popular publications, we find that the term better reflects a paradigm than a particular technology, method, or practice.
 There are, of course, characteristic techniques and tools associated with it, but, more than the sum of these parts, big data, the paradigm, is a way of thinking about knowledge through data and a framework for supporting decision-making, rationalizing action, and guiding practice.
 For better or worse, it is challenging entrenched epistemic and decision-making traditions across various domains, from climate science to medicine, from finance to marketing, from resource management to urban planning, and from security to governance.
 Statistics, computer science, and information technology are crucial enablers and supporters of this paradigm, but the ascent of big data involves, fundamentally, a belief in the power of finely observed patterns, structures, and models drawn inductively from massive datasets.

-However sensible its coinage, big data as a term of art is popular, experts claim, due to opportunistic marketing rather than thoughtful effort to capture the paradigm’s fundamental essence.
-Often, the term is uttered with the implied presence of quotation marks, meaning: “I don’t fully buy-in to this label, but it is convenient for me to plumb the accrued social meaning whose scope extends over a diverse array techniques, practices, and artifacts, and the various mathematical and scientific methods essential to them.”
-We share this reluctance to embrace the term, but accept that it nevertheless connotes something of substance: big data is a new paradigm, a way of knowing, and a framework for making decisions and justifying actions based on regularities detected in massive assemblages of data.
-Crucial to the paradigm are a set of associated techniques and technologies that play various constitutive roles: the acquisition, cleaning, and aggregation of the data is one such; analysis and mining is another; and the use of data for decision-making, profiling, targeting, and other forms of differential treatment, yet a third.
-Suffice, for our immediate purposes, that big data is understood as a new order of information processing that warrants new study.

 3. Privacy as Contextual Integrity